Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Background

-\paragraph{Refusal Localization.} \citet{arditi2024refusal} demonstrate that a single difference-in-means (DIM) direction is sufficient to mediate refusal behaviours across many models, providing a causal handle for steering refusal behaviours.
-Subsequent work identifies specific attention heads \citep{zhou2025safety} and neurons \citep{zhao2025d} as the primary circuit elements implementing this direction, while \citet{zhao2025refusal} show that harmfulness and refusal are encoded as separable representational structures.
-The refusal direction generalises across languages \citep{wang2025g} and, with additional complexity, to reasoning models \citep{yin2025refusal}.
-SAE-based decompositions offer a complementary feature-level view \citep{goyal2025detox}.
+\paragraph{Refusal Localization.} \citet{arditi2024refusal} demonstrate a common difference-in-means (DIM) direction to mediate refusal behaviours, providing a causal handle for steering refusal behaviours.
+The refusal direction generalises across languages \citep{wang2025g} as parallel directions and, with additional complexity, to reasoning models \citep{yin2025refusal}.
+Subsequent work identifies specific attention heads \citep{zhou2025safety} and neurons \citep{zhao2025d} as the primary circuit elements implementing this direction, while \citet{zhao2025refusal} show that harmfulness and refusal are encoded as separable representational structures. \citep{wollschlager2025the} demonstrate that the geometry of refusal directions is more accurately described as a cone than a single direction.
+SAE-based decompositions offer deeper feature-level localisation \citep{yeo-etal-2025-understanding, goyal2025detox}. \citet{lindsey2025biology} analyses crosscoders to identify refusal-specific feature circuits and discuss how post-training methods, such as fine-tuning strongly influence the model's default refusal circuits.

 \paragraph{Steering Vectors.} Building on representation engineering \citep{zou2023representation,panickssery2023steering}, activation steering has been applied to instruction following \citep{stolfo2025instruction}, toxicity suppression \citep{suau2024toxicity}, and false-refusal mitigation \citep{wangf2025refusal}.
 Notably, \citet{braun2025unreliability} find that steering-direction reliability is dataset-dependent: even within a single phenomenon such as refusal, directions extracted from different domain subsets diverge substantially across 36 categories.
 This partially supports our hypothesis that no single direction can capture over-refusal across tasks. \citet{hedstrom2025steer} show that abstaining from steering is optimal when representations lack sufficient stability, framing intervention decisions as a function of the representation space's error structure. \citet{wang2025adaptive} similarly find that a single vector fails across semantically distinct sub-categories of the same phenomenon.